corthmann/bigcommerce-oauth-api/README.md

 Installation
 -------------
-You can install this gem by using the followign command:
+You can install this gem by using the following command:
 ```
 gem install bigcommerce-oauth-api
 ```